sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 ### Enable Pin Translation Circuit

 When powering via the USB-C, the enable pin (5V) allows you to turn off power to the Digi XBee.
+The enable pin is translated to 3.3V for the R3/R4 board.

 <figure markdown>
 [![Enable Pin](assets/img/22131-XBee_Dev_Arduino_Shield-ENPin.jpg){ width="400" }](assets/img/22131-XBee_Dev_Arduino_Shield-ENPin.jpg "Click to enlarge")